 Proposed Fees 2024-2025

 As the economic landscape in BC continues to change, many of us have been faced with difficult decisions to offset growing operating costs and inflation.
 At Technical Safety BC, we have done everything possible to keep fee increases at a minimum for our clients, including closing underused offices, reducing operating budgets, and eliminating multiple roles.
 However, to allow us to continue advancing the safety system and maintain essential staffing levels, we are proposing to increase general fees by 7% in 2024 and 4% in 2025.
-We invite you to participate in our fee consultation and provide feedback on these proposals.

 Technical Safety BC is a self-funded, not-for-profit safety regulator.
 Fees are set to recover costs related to safety oversight, including educational programs; public safety campaigns such as recalls, hazard awareness, and safety alerts; investigating incidents; assessing equipment and systems; and finding ways to innovate and improve programs and services for our safety partners and clients.
 Read more about our recent service improvements, what we’ve done to reduce our costs, and how your fees help us strengthen our safety system.

 As the economic landscape in BC continues to change, many of us have been faced with difficult decisions to offset growing operating costs and inflation.
 At Technical Safety BC, we have done everything possible to keep fee increases at a minimum for our clients, including closing underused offices, reducing operating budgets, and eliminating multiple roles.
 However, to allow us to continue advancing the safety system and maintain essential staffing levels, we are proposing to increase general fees by 7% in 2024 and 4% in 2025.
-We invite you to participate in our fee consultation and provide feedback on these proposals.

 Technical Safety BC is a self-funded, not-for-profit safety regulator.
 Fees are set to recover costs related to safety oversight, including educational programs; public safety campaigns such as recalls, hazard awareness, and safety alerts; investigating incidents; assessing equipment and systems; and finding ways to innovate and improve programs and services for our safety partners and clients.
 Read more about our recent service improvements, what we’ve done to reduce our costs, and how your fees help us strengthen our safety system.